Conditionals

 A case expression is evaluated as follows.

-1. key is evaluated and its result is compared using eqv? against the data represented by the datums of each case clause in turn, proceeding in order from left to right through the set of clauses.
+1. The case-key is evaluated and its result is compared using eqv? against the data represented by the datums of each case-clause in turn, proceeding in order from left to right through the set of clauses.

-2. If the result of evaluating key is equivalent to a datum of a case clause, the corresponding expressions are evaluated from left to right and the results of the last expression in the case clause are returned as the results of the case expression.
+2. If the result of evaluating case-key is equivalent to a datum of a case-clause, the corresponding expressions are evaluated from left to right and the results of the last expression in the case-clause are returned as the results of the case expression.
 Otherwise, the comparison process continues.

-3. If the result of evaluating key is different from every datum in each set, then if there is an else clause its expressions are evaluated and the results of the last are the results of the case expression; otherwise the case expression returns unspecified values.
+3. If the result of evaluating key is different from every datum in each set, then if there is an case-else-clause its expressions are evaluated and the results of the last are the results of the case expression; otherwise the result of case expression is unspecified.

 (case (* 2 3)